pjf/exobrain/README.md

 If installing from git, you can then use:

     $ dzil authordeps | cpanm
     $ dzil listdeps   | cpanm
     $ dzil install

-If installing from CPAN:
+If installing from CPAN, it's just:

     $ cpanm Exobrain

-Note that Exobrain has many dependencies.
+Note that Exobrain has *many* dependencies.
 If you're feeling hungry, this would be a good time to go out for a meal or find a snack.
+You can also use `cpanm --notest` instead of `cpanm` in all the lines above, which will get things installed sooner by not rigorously testing Exobrain and every one of its dependencies.

-When you return, you'll find that you have exobrain installed!
+When you return from your meal, you should find that you have exobrain installed!
 However to use it properly, you'll want to manage it with `ubic`.

 **Step 2: Configure ubic**